jumapaul/GithubIssueTrackerApp/README.md

 ## Getting Started

-To clone the GetMovies project and run it on your local machine, follow these steps:
+To clone the GithubIssueTrackerApp  project and run it on your local machine, follow these steps:

 - Open your command line interface and navigate to the directory where you want to store the project.
 - Type git clone https://github.com/jumapaul/GithubIssueTrackerApp.git and press Enter.
 This will download the project files to your local machine.